10 Best Beaches on Oahu

 Family-Friendly Beach on Oahu

-Kailua Beach Park is just north of Lanikai Beach.
+Kailua Beach Park is one of the best beaches on Oahu, located just north of Lanikai Beach.
 The beach is 2-miles long, offering incredible beach walks on the white sand and plenty of space to sit and relax.
 This is a great beach to swim in the clear blue water.
 There are a few parking lots along the 2-mile stretch of beach, and as you continue north they tend to get less busy.

 3. Kahana Bay Beach Park